 Students can transfer credits from past coursework to assist in both saving on tuition and also shortening the time to program completion.
 In most cases, students can petition to have credits transferred to their home university through an approval process.
 However, most universities limit the number of transfer credits for a program, including those taken as a non-degree student.
 If you have credits you are interested in transferring, contact your campus coordinator.

 Another option to fund your education is scholarships, which are gift aid that does not need to be repaid.
 Scholarships can help to lessen the amount a student is personally responsible for paying or borrowing to cover tuition, fees, books, or housing.
-Visit the Tips on Finding Scholarships page for ideas on how you can find the money for college.
+Visit the Finding Scholarships page for tips on how you can find the money for college.